Sick of slow Internet at home? Grab yourself a lockdown deal with amaysim’s latest mobile plan offer of 200GB for $20.Read more…

-Here's how it works.
-Any Optus My Plan Plus, My Plan Flex or My Mobile Broadband Plus plans that are on a single bill will automatically have their data allowances combined into a single "data pool".
-That applies both to contract plans and SIM-only month to month plans.
-If you exceed the data allowance on your own device plan and there's still data left in the pool, you'll use that.
-If the pool runs out, you'll pay $10 for an extra 1GB of data, which is added automatically.
-There's no charge for adding devices to the pool, they simply have to be on the same bill.
+If you exceed the data allowance on your own device plan and there's still data left in the shared pool, you'll use that.
+If the shared data runs out, you'll pay $10 for an extra 1GB of data, which is added automatically.
+There's no charge for adding services to the data sharing pool, they simply have to be on the same bill.

 Note that this only works if you're on the plan types mentioned.
 If you're signed up to an older Optus plan or a prepaid plan, you'll have to switch to a newer contract plan to take advantage of Optus data sharing.
 If you're on a contract plan from several years back, you may well have to sign up for a new contract to qualify (though ask nicely on the phone or online and you might score a less onerous deal).

 Also note that this only applies to mobile data – sadly, you can't share unlimited broadband from your home ADSL, cable or NBN with your mobile devices.

 Dropping the $5 sign-up fee makes Optus much more competitive with Vodafone, which already doesn't charge any sign-up fee for its family plan.
 Vodafone does require the "master" account to be a on a 24-month contract though, which isn't a condition Optus imposes.

 Compare Optus SIM only plans for data sharing below